stegu/psrdnoise/README.md

 The scientific article on this is accepted and will appear in the Journal of Computer Graphics Techniques, [JCGT](https://jcgt.org).
-Code is in the src/ folder, and there will be plenty of live WebGL examples on [the accompanying Github Pages site](https://stegu.github.io/psrdnoise).
+Code is in the src/ folder, and there are some live WebGL examples and a tutorial on how to use these functions on
+[the accompanying Github Pages site](https://stegu.github.io/psrdnoise).

 LICENSE